mvelarde238/mv23theme/readme.txt

 2.3.5 25-06-13
 - Add font_size style formats and filter_*_style_formats
 - Implement --text-xxl in type scale
+- Allow Image component classes to be added from another component definition

 2.3.4 25-06-11
 - Ignore revisions on Migrators